The Complete Guide to Zone 0 Landscaping in San Diego

 The findings changed the way wildfire professionals think about protecting homes.

 Researchers discovered that homes were often not ignited by a wall of flames.
 Instead, small wind-driven embers traveled hundreds or even thousands of feet ahead of the main wildfire.
-These embers landed in combustible materials immediately surrounding homes, where they ignited mulch, dry leaves, wood fencing, patio furniture, vegetation, and other flammable materials.
+These embers landed in combustible materials immediately surrounding homes, where they ignited mulch, dry leaves, wood Fencing, patio furniture, vegetation, and other flammable materials.

 This research shifted the focus from simply creating defensible space farther away from the home to reducing ignition hazards within the first five feet surrounding the structure.

-Today, this area is known as Zone 0 or the Ember-Resistant Zone.
+Today, this area is known as Zone 0, or the Ember-Resistant Zone.

 Zone 0 represents years of wildfire research, engineering studies, and post-fire investigations that continue shaping California's wildfire preparedness strategies.
 Rather than eliminating landscaping, the goal is to reduce combustible materials closest to the home while allowing homeowners to create attractive, functional outdoor living spaces that better withstand wildfire exposure.